The Cambridgeshire Fens

 Fen dwellers harvested reeds, peat, and rushes for sale, and so essential were these natural materials to the economy of the area in medieval times that their harvest was carefully regulated by local landowners.

 The Romans schemed to drain the fens, but they got no further than building the Car Dyke to keep the sea at bay.

 After the departure of the Romans in the fifth century, the Anglo-Saxons founded a series of isolated monasteries on islands in the fens.
 Ely is one such island, and its name is a reminder of the area's rich sea life; Ely translates as "island of eels".

 Crowland Abbey is a good example of an isolated Saxon monastery site.
 It was established by St Guthlac in the late 8th century, but even in the 13th century Mathew Paris could proclaim that Crowland was, "a place of horror and solitude".

 The isolation of the fens proved an invaluable aid to Hereward the Wake in his revolt against the Normans.
 The native British rebel held out against the might of William the Conqueror by using the treacherous marshes as a barrier.

 DRAINING THE FENS

-Then Vermuyden worked out a scheme to drain the Great Fen, in return for which he was promised 96,000 acres for himself.
-His work was undone in 1642 when the Parliamentary army broke his dykes in an effort to flood the land and stop a Royalist army advance.
+Vermuyden devised a scheme to drain the Great Fen, in return for which he was promised 96,000 acres for himself.
+His work was undone in 1642 when the Parliamentary army broke his dykes in an effort to flood the land and stop a Royalist army from advancing.
 In 1649 Vermuyden went back to work, this time with the labour provided by Scottish and Dutch prisoners of war.

 The Great Fen reclamation drained over 40,000 acres of land but had the unexpected consequence of causing the neighbouring farmland to sink.
 This happened when the peat topsoil dried out and settled.
 In some cases land sunk up to 20 feet below the level of the cuts.